 In our digital world, electricity is essential – as we quickly discover during a power outage.
 There is serious concern that an enemy could disrupt our power grid with a gigantic electro-magnetic pulse (EMP).
 This project investigates a way to protect electrical devices and the power grid using a Faraday cage.

 Radio Frequency Identification (RFID) is an electronic technology used in credit cards, ID Cards, and theft prevention systems, as well as in manufacturing, warehousing and shipping products.
 The first project measures the electromagnetic fields (EMFs) given off by various RFID transmitters, which may have harmful effects on people.
 The second project looks directly at how EMFs can affect us physically.

 Metals rust, and that can be a big problem when it comes to bridges, buildings, cars, and any object exposed to air and water.
 This project examines the process of oxidation (not just rust) that ultimately breaks down every physical object, and looks at ways to prevent that from happening.

 For more engineering science fair project ideas, follow me on Pinterest.

-Check out this list of Stories about Women in STEM careers at my new STEM-Inspirations™ website.
+Check out this list of stories by Holly B. Martin about women in STEM careers at my new STEM-Inspirations™ website.